NavigationContentFooter

 Docker makes it easy to ship images to a registry to share with others.

-In this example, the public Docker registry is used (“Docker Hub”), but it also possible to set up a private registry to distribute the image on your infrastructure, or to use the Scaleway Container Registry.
+In this example, the public Docker registry is used (“Docker Hub”), but it is also possible to set up a private registry to distribute the image on your infrastructure, or to use the Scaleway Container Registry.

 Note